maliky/kolaBitMEXBot/README.rst

-did reused codes notably `BitMEX's API connectors <https://github.com/BitMEX/api-connectors>`__ and an uncountable number of functions from python's imported libraries (pandas, request, numpy, datetime…).
+did reused codes notably `BitMEX's API connectors <https://github.com/BitMEX/api-connectors>`__ and an uncountable number of functions from python's imported libraries (pandas, request, numpy, datetime...).
 I hope their authors don't really care.
 We are born free, let's stay so.
-So, your are free to do what you want with this code BUT… do check it and understand it.
+So, your are free to do what you want with this code BUT... do check it and understand it.

 File Index
 ----------